-At present, no known agent that is administered before exposure (i.e., as PrEP) can prevent SARS-CoV-2 infection.
+At present, there is no known agent that can be administered before exposure to SARS-CoV-2 (i.e., as PrEP) to prevent infection.
 Clinical trials are investigating several agents, including emtricitabine plus tenofovir alafenamide or tenofovir disoproxil fumarate, hydroxychloroquine, and supplements such as zinc, vitamin C, and vitamin D. Studies of monoclonal antibodies that target SARS-CoV-2 are in development.
 Please check ClinicalTrials.gov for the latest information.